 Other books and authors are also a big inspiration and every time I read a book I wonder how I would write it and what I would do to the plot.

 When did you write your first book and how old were you?

 My first completed story was Carmilla, a re-working of a story by a 19th century author.
 I finished that in 2013 at the age of 33.

 What do you like to do when you’re not writing?

 I play a lot of sports, primarily soccer and volleyball.
 I love the outdoors; hiking, fishing, canoeing, mountain climbing, camping.
 I read a lot.
 I study a bit, whatever random subject I find myself interested in, crawling through books and articles on anything from genes to philosophy to history.
 And, when I’m dating, I tend to shower my girlfriend with love and attention, spoiling her like crazy.
 That takes up a lot of time.

 What does your family think of your writing?

 My mother has been very supportive.
 She put me up while my writing career got started, allowing me to dedicate myself full time to my writing.
 Hopefully, the rest of my family will show an interest later on too.

 What was one of the most surprising things you learned in creating your books?

 A lot of books are rather empty of meaning.
-They’re just action.
-And recently, especially on certain genres, and in TV and movies, people only care about creating cliffhangers and twists and drama for the sake of tittilating the emotions of the audience.
+They’re just action and manipulation.
+People only care about creating cliffhangers and twists and drama for the sake of tittilating the emotions of the audience.
 The more excited you make them, the more money you make.
 Few writers seem to be trying to put a message or morality into the work.